setu1421/RealsearchGroup.github.io/_projects/Supply_Chain_Security.md

 ---
 title: Supply Chain Weaklinks and Best Security Practices
 subtitle: Aid to identify secure software products in ecosystem that are resistant to supply chain attacks.

 description: To aid software practitioners on to select a secure software product by demonstrating the weak links and the best security practices of the products in a ecosystem.
 people:
     - profx
-    - grad-a
+    - grad-e

 layout: project
 last-updated: 2022-02-14